HolyMeekrob/trello-yello/README.md

   // handle err
 });
 ```
-Nearly all **Trello Yello** functions are asynchronous as most of them require network communication with the Trello API.
-These functions will return a [`Promise`][promises] and will also accept an optional callback function ([error-first][callbacks]). **Trello Yello** will be intelligent about making network connections, reducing them as much as it is able.
-But for any operation that *may* result in a network operation, the return type is still a `Promise`.
-It may just be a `Promise` that is resolved immediately.

 A lot of the time you won't know the id.
 Let's say you want to retrieve a board that the user belongs to, but all you know is the name.
 ```javascript
 var myBoard;